jackharrhy/quake-experiments/minimal-quake2-base/README.md

 - game dll written in odin
 - player, in a box, running around
 - dedicated server works
-- menus work, even if they don't look pretty
 - work well on linux/macos/windows
-- target vulkan renderer for visual consistency
+- target opengl 3.2 renderer for visual consistency, and support (thanks macos)
 - possible to create something epic with this as its base
 - just because its an old engine, it should not feel old / low quality
 - easy to run build script that works multiplatform, shell would be fine if not for windows, python is a perfectly fine choice